By Dean Paul Parsons

 Thousands of years ago, our ancestors began to speak, draw and write as ways of communicating.
 That was, broadly speaking, the first communications revolution.

 Five hundred years ago, Gutenberg invented movable type, allowing mass production of texts.
 No longer would learning be restricted to the elite.
-The availability of common texts and the rise in literacy that resulted was the second communications revolution.
+The availability of common texts and the rise in literacy constituted the second communications revolution.

-Now we have harnessed the visual and, through satellites and cables and the Internet, we send words, sounds and images around the globe in the blink of an eye.
-Our technology is overcoming time and distance—the third communications revolution.
+Now we send words, sounds and images around the globe in the blink of an eye through satellites, cables the Internet and mobile media.
+Our technology is overcoming time and distance — the third communications revolution.

 This change is happening so rapidly, and we adjust to change so continually, that we may not feel we're in the midst of revolution.
 But we are.